 We carry much of our emotions in our body, so when we feel stuck or caught up in emotion, or like it is too much to handle I turn to movement.
 You don’t have to join a gym, it could be a walk or a yoga class.
 It could be some gentle stretching in your own home.
 Whatever you choose to be gentle with yourself and do something that you enjoy.

 Have you ever wondered why we offer to make you food during times of loss?
 It’s because through experience we know that the last thing we think about is taking care of eating.
 We may feel changes in our appetite, or be so distracted by emotion that we miss the subtle signs our body gives us.
 Processing these emotions will require the energy we can only get from food, so eating small meals throughout the day are an important way to help us move through the process.

 Ask for help and be gentle with yourself.

 We are definitely not our best selves when we are grieving.
 So I try to remember to be gentle with myself.
 It’s okay to cancel appointments, to take some time away from your responsibilities.
 Reach out to your support team and let them know how you are feeling.

 Listen to and lean into your own needs.

 It can be very easy in these moments to overstretch ourselves caring for others.
 Take some time each day just for you.
 Listen in to what you need, whether it’s rest or just some time away.
 It’s okay to take this time, to keep your own cup full.

 Grief and Stress are closely linked

 In my work as a stress reduction expert, I have found that grief and stress have a very close relationship.
-The effects can be seen in our mind, body and spirit.
-It is easy to tell ourselves to push through, that we don’t have time or how we “should feel”.
+The effects can be seen in our mind, body, and spirit.
+It is easy to tell ourselves to push through, that we don’t have the time or how we “should feel”.
 My advice is to be gentle with yourself, be attentive to your own needs and to allow yourself to notice your emotions and gently allow them to be.